na-parse/cloudflare_dyndns/README.md

 ## Operation

-Configure your preferred scheduler (most likely `cron`) to run `cfddns.py monitor` at your desired interval for maintaining dynamic DNS entries.
+Configure your preferred scheduler (most likely `cron`) to run `cfddns.py` at your desired interval for maintaining dynamic DNS entries.
 A 15-minute interval is generally sufficient:

 ```bash